confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Digest authentication enabled.

-SASL SCRAM enabled.
+SASL PLAIN enabled.

 Customer Zookeeper Root.

+Migration of Zk cluster with digest auth to Kraft cluster

 #### Scenario zookeeper-digest-rhel verify test's the following:

 Validates authorization mechanism as SASL.

-Validates that SCRAM is enabled on the Kafka Broker and Schema Registry.
+Validates that SASL PLAIN is enabled on the Kafka Broker and Schema Registry.

 ***